Frequently Asked Questions About the GACE® Teacher Leadership Assessment

 - You must also facilitate the learning of colleagues.

 Although you may help do some research, the prime focus is the facilitation of others.

-- 2. I am not sure how to address the question in Task 2, Textbox 2.1, "How did you guide colleagues to collaborate with educational organizations that have researched related educational issues?"
+- 2. I am not sure how to address the question in Task 2, Textbox 2.1 (in the Original Format) or Textbox 2.1.1 (in the Revised Format with Steps), "How did you guide colleagues to collaborate with educational organizations that have researched related educational issues?"

 One of the key requirements of a teacher leader is to be able to direct colleagues to appropriate resources to advance their knowledge of educational issues.
 In recent years, educational research organizations have uncovered valuable evidence about these current and vital issues.
 They can provide data, research, analysis, and leadership, through collaboration, that are useful for educators.

 Task 2 is about researching an educational topic and guiding your colleagues to collaborate with an educational organization that is able to provide information or support based on a mutual interest.
 This collaboration is meant for you and your colleagues to achieve more than you can on your own.
 This collaboration may occur at any level of the organization's structure, with as many people as needed, and for any length of time in order to achieve the goals of your research.
 To respond to this guiding prompt in the context of this task, you as a candidate should demonstrate how, in doing research, you interact with a research entity, discuss information, and share sources, ideas, and documents.
 Remember, your job as a teacher leader is to model and teach your colleagues how personal interaction with outside entities can result in successful information gathering and decision making.